 Besides the Mizu Yokan recipe, you can try other different variations below:

-1. Mizu Yokan or “water yokan,” has a higher water content, giving it a softer and more delicate texture.
+- Mizu Yokan or “water yokan,” has a higher water content.
+It has a softer and more delicate texture.

-2. Neri Yokan has a smoother and silkier texture.
-It often uses a higher proportion of red bean paste, resulting in a creamier consistency.
+- Neri Yokan has a smoother and silkier texture.
+It often uses a higher proportion of red bean paste.

-4. Shiro Yokan is made with white kidney beans instead of adzuki beans, giving it a lighter color and slightly different flavor.
+- Shiro Yokan is made with white kidney beans instead of adzuki beans.

-5. Matcha Yokan: Some variations incorporate matcha (green tea) into the mixture.
+- Matcha Yokan incorporates matcha (green tea) into the mixture.

-6. Yokan with Fruit: Modern variations may include pieces of fruit, such as chestnuts or citrus peel, to add different textures and flavors.
+- Yokan with Fruit includes pieces of fruit, such as chestnuts or citrus peel, to add different textures and flavors.

-8. Kuri Yokan: This variation incorporates chestnuts into the jelly.
+- Kuri Yokan incorporates chestnuts into the jelly.
 The chestnuts can be whole or chopped and are often sweetened.

-9. Mushi Yokan: Made with wheat flour or kudzu powder instead of agar, resulting in a different texture.
+- Mushi Yokan is made with wheat flour or kudzu powder instead of agar.
 It typically contains sweetened chestnuts and is less shelf-stable than Neri or Mizu yokan.